 This LibGuide contains lots, so we encourage readers to begin by clicking on a topical tab of interest and browsing the page for links to court documents, news articles, journal articles, opinion pieces, memos, letters, reports, factsheets, webpages, and other resources.
-We update this guide regularly, especially by adding news articles to the "News/Media" page and recent events to the lawsuits box of the "Responses to S.B.
-1070" page.

 The short title of S.B.
 1070 is the "Support Our Law Enforcement and Safe Neighborhoods Act" (Section 13).
 S.B.
 1070 was signed into law by Governor Brewer on April 23, 2010 and has the effective date of July 29, 2010.
 A final version of the bill is included in the link and PDF Below: